valter0009/PortfolioWebsite/README.md

 - **Dependency Injection**: Used in ASP.NET Core for cleaner, modular code that allows the app to be more flexible to changes.

 ## It's a long journey
 This website is very much a work in progress.
 It's a project where I can apply what I'm learning in real-time and experiment with new ideas.
-I intend to add new features as I learn.
+I intend to add new features and fix existing bugs as I learn.